 How many years have they been working as an immigration consultant?
 Have they helped people in a similar situation to you before?
 What is their visa application success rate?
 These are just some of the questions you should be asking when searching for a suitable consultant.

 Be wary of any company or person who may be hesitant to answer the questions you have put forward.
 Any respectable adviser will be happy to do so and will want you to feel as comfortable as possible from the outset.

 Are their fees reasonable?

-Professional advisers should be upfront with you about their fees from the initial consultation so that you are fully aware of what you are entering into.
-You can also obtain quotes from several advisers to compare and get an idea of what is considered reasonable.
+Professional advisers should be upfront with you about their fees from the initial consultation.
+So you are fully aware of what you are entering into.
+You can also obtain quotes from several advisers to compare.

 Visa applications themselves do not come cheap.
 But hiring an adviser can save you lots of time and money in the long run.
 Particularly for complicated, long-term visas in which lengthy, detailed forms need to be accurately filled out.

 Have you hired an immigration consultant before?
 How was the experience for you?